jniluo15/jbcs_git_basics/README.md

 [Git's about page has 4 great reasons why it works so well for individuals and large teams.](https://git-scm.com/about)

 - Frictionless Context Switching - Switch between branches, whenever!
 No worries!
-- Role-Based Codelines - Have many versions of your code - Production, Development, Day-to-Day etc.
+- Role-Based code lines - Have many versions of your code - Production, Development, Day-to-Day etc.
 - Feature Based Workflow - Create a new branch for each feature
 - Disposable Experimentation - if a branch doesn't work out, you can just walk away or toss it.
 It has no impact on the working code